PatrickZhao1989/patrickzhao1989/README.md

 I am an Australia based solution architect and consultant who is always trying to help my clients and stakeholders to solve complex problems and remove the roadblocks in their digital transformation journey.
+I firmly believe in domain driven design.

 I'm specilised in Azure, Microservice, Data and DevOps.